A decadent chocolate cake with sourdough starter. Filled with creamy chocolate buttercream and topped with a rich

 - In a bowl, mix together the flour, cocoa, salt, baking powder and baking soda.
 Set aside.

-- In another bowl, whisk together the sourdough starter, eggs, oil, milk and sugars.
+- In another bowl, whisk together the sourdough starter, eggs, vanilla, oil, milk and sugars.

 - Pour the the wet mixture into the flour mixture and fold gently for a minute before pouring over the hot coffee.